Purdue Online Writing Lab College of Liberal Arts

 COMMENTS

+Essay Definition.
 An essay (ES-ey) is a nonfiction composition that explores a concept, argument, idea, or opinion from the personal perspective of the writer.
 Essays are usually a few pages, but they can also be book-length.
+Unlike other forms of nonfiction writing, like textbooks or biographies, an essay doesn’t inherently require research.